Phuket Gay Travel

 Two nights in Patong will suffice.
 I think the gay culture here is entertaining and unique, but there really is not much authenticity in this part of town right next to the shore.

-In my opinion, Patong suffers from over-tourism, exemplified by every single restaurant offering international food with menus in 5 languages.
+Patong suffers from over-tourism in my opinion, exemplified by every single restaurant offering international food with menus in 5 languages.
 Plus, the beach is way over-hyped!
 Your best bet is to stay just a bit away from the beach so you can enjoy more local markets and such.

-During your stay in Patong Beach, I recommend staying at Phuvaree Resort!
+I recommend staying at Phuvaree Resort in Patong Beach.
 Reasonable prices, exceptional service and great amenities make this hotel my top choice for being near the center of nightlife.
-They have a nice big gym with great aircon and bright natural light, which I loved.
+They have a big air-conditioned gym, large tranquil pool and bright natural light in the rooms.

-There are motorbike rentals right next door, so you can get around very easily!
+Motorbike rentals are available right next door to the hotel, so you can get around very easily!
 Taxis are also available on the street and fare to the bars is quite low.
-I had a blast here with the friendly staff and tranquil pool.

 Where to stay in South Patong

-The service at the Yama Hotel was top notch, and the building’s physical design was something I had never seen before.
+Yama Hotel’s service was outstanding, and the building’s physical design was something I had never seen before.
 My private terrace with a mini pool made me so happy.
 It was total luxury!

 Old Phuket Town Hotels & Hostels